A04 - The Base

 Vesta, the Roman goddess of the hearth, had no human form in her temples.
 She was the fire itself.
 The Vestal Virgins maintained the eternal flame of Rome because if it went out, the city's connection to its ancestors and its own foundation was severed.
 The hearth was not just for cooking; it was the sacred center of the home, the point where the family's continuity was anchored to the physical earth.
 You don't perform at the hearth.
 You tend it.

 In antiquity, the dead were buried under the floor of the house.
 The ancestors were literally the foundation you walked on every day.
-The fourth house is not just 'family' in the modern sense of a holiday dinner.
+The fourth arena is not just family in the modern sense of a holiday dinner.
 It is the bloodline, the genetic inheritance, the deep subterranean root system that feeds the tree.
 It is the history that happened before you were born and the gravity that keeps you from floating away into the abstractions of the public world.

 Cancer rules it.
 The Moon rules Cancer.

 Water.
 Private.
 Minimal interactivity.
 This is the most non-broadcast space in the chart.
 Whatever planet lands here is pulled into the deep room.
-If it's a planet that wants to be public - like the Sun or Jupiter - there is a permanent tension.
+If it's a planet that wants to be public — like the Sun or Jupiter — there is a permanent tension.
 The planet wants to shine; the arena demands silence.
-The result is often a 'private brilliance' - someone whose real power is only visible to those they have invited behind the closed door.
+The result is often a private brilliance — someone whose real power is only visible to those they have invited behind the closed door.

 Antinous and the deification of grief.

-Hadrian - the most powerful man in the Roman world - lost his lover Antinous to the Nile.
+Hadrian — the most powerful man in the Roman world — lost his lover Antinous to the Nile.
 Most leaders would have mourned and moved on.
 Hadrian stopped.
-He founded a city (Antinoöpolis) where the boy died.
+He founded a city where the boy died.
 He filled the empire with statues of him.
 He made him a god.
 This is the fourth arena under extreme pressure: the refusal to let the private foundation go, the attempt to make the deep room the only room that matters.
 It is a monument to what lies beneath.